ncontiero/dkcutter-django/README.md

 Powered by [DKCutter](https://github.com/dkshs/dkcutter), DKCutter Django is a framework for jumpstarting production-ready Django projects quickly.

-- If you have problems with DKCutter NextJs, please open [issues](https://github.com/dkshs/dkcutter-django/issues/new).
+- If you have problems with DKCutter Django, please open [issues](https://github.com/dkshs/dkcutter-django/issues/new).

 ## Usage